sjoshi804/sjoshi804.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Me"
-excerpt: "First Year CS Phd Student at UCLA"
+excerpt: "CS Phd Student at UCLA"
 author_profile: true
 redirect_from:
   - /about/